 I love light, gel textured creams because they don't clog your pores easily.

 So why'd I curate this particular snail cream?
 I applied the cream at night after toner (purposely without essence!) and after 3 weeks of consistent use, I was noticing how soft, supple and moisturized my skin was.
 At that time, I was also dealing with some redness from a bad arm wax and I applied it there too as a kind of spot treatment, just for the hell of it.
 It was actually surprising how quickly the redness subsided.
 I knew it was the real deal when other people reviewed it positively too.

 Here's a review for the Missha Super Aqua Cell Renew Snail Cream that just popped up this morning (and actually inspired me to write this post):

 "I use this consistently every morning and night, and I swear my skin has a clearer appearance now-- red marks fade so quickly and my skin just feels healthy.
 My teenage son saw how great it was and now he uses it every day too!
 (I bought him his own jar!)
 It soothes after shaving for men."

-I'm already starting to see more people in the U.S. obsessed with snail skincare.
-No surprise to me, because if it's trending in Korea today- it's trending here tomorrow.
+I'm already starting to see more people all over the world obsessed with snail skincare.
+No surprise to me, because if it's trending in Korea today, it's trending everywhere else tomorrow.